AppDirect/service-integration-sdk/README.md

 # service-integration-sdk

+## Overview
 Represents a collection of utilities meant to facilitate the implementation of custom connectors.
 A connector is a stand-alone application that handles integration events from the AppDirect marketplace and takes care of the necessary interaction with an external vendor system in order to complete the request.

 Essentially a connector is an adapter that allows the marketplace to interact with all external vendor systems in a consistent manner.

-For more details, see the docs in our [GitHub wiki](https://github.com/AppDirect/service-integration-sdk/wiki)
+For more details, see the documents in our [GitHub wiki](https://github.com/AppDirect/service-integration-sdk/wiki)

 ## Prerequisites
 * Java 8 or higher